Skip to main content

 • Shielded transfers do not reveal sender, receiver, or amount

-• The pool uses a Merkle tree of notes — even the contract cannot determine which notes belong to which account
+• The pool uses a Merkle tree of encrypted notes — even the pool contract cannot determine which notes belong to which account